appfair/App/README.md

 Start contributing by going to:
 [hosted.weblate.org/projects/appfair/app-fair](https://hosted.weblate.org/projects/appfair/app-fair/#translations).

-### Notes
+### Internal Notes

+App Fair.app is built and distributed as a (mostly) standard appfair.net app.
+One difference is that updates to the App Fair.app itself are automatically downloaded and installed when a new release is created when older clients next launch or refresh their catalogs.

-App Fair.app is unique among its peer [appfair.net](https://appfair.net) apps in that it is **not** sandboxed.
+Another difference from its peer appfair.net apps in that it is **not** sandboxed.
-This is necessary in order to enable it to install other apps.
+This is unfortunately necessary in order to allow the process to install other apps.

+The final major difference is that App Fair.app is signed and notarized, which is not otherwise a requirement for appfair.net apps.